discover & work in

 Pag Cheese is famously made on Pag Island using sheep’s milk, not just any sheep but the renowned PaSki Sir ewe.
 The salty grass created by the headwinds and little vegetation on the island add to the particular flavor of the cheese, further enhanced by its one-year aging process.

 For more context to the popularity of the cheese in Croatia and greater Europe, the island of Pag has 8,000 inhabitants but 40,000 sheep.
 Rich, flavorful, and with a gentle sweetness, Pag cheese has a unique character that sets itself apart from other sheep’s milk cheese in Europe.
+Enjoy learning about local cheeses and more when personalizing your Croatia Workation package.

 Olive oil in Croatia has a long history dating back to the ancient world and the Istrian Peninsula carries on the tradition of celebrated craftsmanship.
 Istria is home to some of the most awarded olive oils in the world and can smell of freshly cut grass or hit the back of your throat like black pepper.